1995–96 AC Reggiana 1919 season

 During the 1995–96 AC Reggiana competed in Serie B and Coppa Italia.

 Summary

 In his third season as owner, Franco Dal Cin appointed Carlo Ancelotti as the new club manager.
-In spite of being only assistant to Coach Arrigo Sacchi with Italy National Football Team since 1992, Ancelotti arrived to Reggiana with no previous experience as head coach.
-Carlo immediately aided the team in achieving promotion to Serie A implementing a rigorous Sacchi-inspired 4–4–2 formation with Marco Ballotta as Goalkeeper arrived from Brescia, the crucial playmaker Pietro Strada and Russian Forward Igor Simutenkov who scored 8 goals during the campaign.
+Having been assistant to coach Arrigo Sacchi with the Italy national team since 1992, Ancelotti arrived to Reggiana with no previous experience as head coach.
+He immediately aided the team in achieving promotion to Serie A implementing a rigorous Sacchi-inspired 4–4–2 formation with Marco Ballotta as goalkeeper arrived from Brescia, the crucial playmaker Pietro Strada and Russian forward Igor Simutenkov who scored eight goals during the campaign.